 repeated as if the words held no meaning anymore.

 Only one living person held my essence, so that I could feel his distress across time and space.
 I doubted he’d want to see me; this was likely a nightmare, quite possibly just a regular nightmare incapable of causing him any harm.
-But in the chance it wasn’t, however small that chance might be?
-I was entitled to clear out any doubts.
+What if it wasn’t, though?

 He might not believe it justification enough, but my own life was on the line, so his opposition wouldn’t hold weight.